Your resource for pregnancy related health information

 The development of an embryo is a complex and fascinating event that requires several different, and equally important nutrients.
-During the initial development of an embryo there are genetic and cellular changes happening at a very rapid rate, with a small human being present by week 8 with limbs, ears and facial features (how cool is that!).
+During the initial development of an embryo there are genetic and cellular changes happening at a very rapid rate, with a small human being present by week eight with limbs, ears, and facial features (how cool is that!).
 Magnesium deficiency is associated with an increased occurrence of birth defects, due to its critical role in embryonic gastrulation...huh?
 Gastrulation is one of the very first steps in embryonic development.
-It is the step in which the initial single layer of cells is converted into a multilayered structure of cells and occurs around the 3rd week of gestation.
-This is the beginning of cellular differentiation, and this process sets the foundation of the development of each organ system.
-This is why preconception nutrition is MORE important that prenatal nutrition in the prevention of birth defects...all of this is happening before a mother even knows she is pregnant most of the time.
+It is the step in which the initial single layer of cells is converted into a multilayered structure of cells and occurs around the third week of gestation.
+This is the beginning of cellular differentiation, and this process sets the foundation for the development of each organ system.
+Therefore, preconception nutrition is MORE important than prenatal nutrition in the prevention of birth defects...all of this is happening before a mother even knows she is pregnant most of the time.

 Modulates Vascular Tone